bcgov/ppr-deprecated/ppr-api/docs/api_contract/README.md

 ## Drafts

+On occasion users create some quite lengthy financing statements, potentially with hundreds of items in collateral.
+To handle this, users require a way to store work in progress.
+Due to the complexity of managing drafts along with validation and payments, it's preferable to not include them in the general financing statement endpoints.

+As a result, we've specified a set of endpoints that are specifically for storing and handling drafts.
+Both financing statements and amendments should be supported by simpling specifying a type and storing the data in `content` according to their schemas.

+Drafts should be available to the user that created them, though there may also be a need to share them amongst users authorized to operate on behalf of an account.

 ### Draft a Financing Statement, Amendment or Change

+Save a new draft.
+The draft schema should be submitted as a regular JSON object in the `content` property.
+No validation will be performed on the content.

+**Endpoint:** `POST /drafts`

+**Implementation Status:** Not implemented at all

 ### List Drafts

+Retrieve a list of drafts.
+This will be helpful to provide lookups when a user is returning to work on previously saved drafts.
+The `content` property should not be included in the response for this endpoint.

+**Endpoint:** `GET /drafts`

+**Implementation Status:** Not implemented at all

+**Data Restriction:** This should only provide records that are available to the calling user.

 ### View a Draft

+Retrieve an existing draft.
+This would be used to continue work on previously saved draft.

+**Endpoint:** `GET /drafts/{id}`

+**Implementation Status:** Not implemented at all

+**Data Restriction:** This should be restricted to drafts that are available to the calling user.

 ### Update a Draft

+Save changes to an existing draft.

+**Endpoint:** `PUT /drafts/{id}`

+**Implementation Status:** Not implemented at all

+**Data Restriction:** This should be restricted to drafts that are available to the calling user.

 ### Delete a Draft

+Delete a previously saved draft.
+The calling system should use this automatically after successfully performing the New Registration or Amendment/Change operations.

+**Endpoint:** `DELETE /drafts/{id}`

+**Implementation Status:** Not implemented at all

+**Data Restriction:** This should be restricted to drafts that are available to the calling user.

 ## Search